Embattled Trump takes victory lap on China trade deal

 But even the incremental win could be a boon for Trump, who faces an impeachment firestorm and a stinging criticism in Congress for his treatment of Kurdish allies in Syria, only the latest episodes in the White House's perpetual turmoil.

-And US Trade Representative Robert Lighthizer said the next round of tariffs due to hit on Dec 15 could be canceled.
+And US Trade Representative Robert Lighthizer said the next round of tariffs due to hit on Dec 15 could be cancelled.

 "The president has not made a final decision on that, but there was plenty of time to make that decision.
 That is certainly part of this process with the Chinese," he said.